ton-community/ton-docs/docs/v3/guidelines/smart-contracts/get-methods.md

 }
 ```

-2. **Aggregate data retrieval**: Another common method is to create methods that gather multiple pieces of data from a contract's state in one call.
-This is useful when specific data points are often used together.
-You can see this approach frequently in [Jetton](#jettons) and [NFT](#nfts) contracts.
+2. **Aggregate data retrieval**: Another common pattern is to create methods that return multiple data points from the contract's state in a single call.
+This is often used when certain data points are commonly used together.
+These are commonly used in [Jetton](#jettons) and [NFT](#nfts) contracts.

 Example: